-ONCE IT IS SWITCHED ON, THE PUK D3 STARTS UP IN ITS START LEVEL (MAIN MENU).
+ONCE IT IS SWITCHED ON, THE PUK5 STARTS UP IN ITS START LEVEL (MAIN MENU).
 THE FOLLOWING USER LEVELS CAN BE NAVIGATED AFTER PRESSING LONGER (> 1 SEC.)
-THE ROTARY CONTROLLER (25):
+THE ROTARY CONTROLLER (22):

-- a) Start level (main menu): - Preselection of the material to be welded and preselection of the welding situation with display of the recommended settings range for welding power and pulse duration - b) Expert level (if activated in the settings)Arbitrary preselection of the various welding curves - c) User programs and stored custom settings (if activated in the settings) - d) Fixation welding (if activated in the settings)
+- a) Start level (main menu): Preselection of the material to be welded and preselection of the welding situation with display of the recommended settings range for welding power and pulse duration - b) Expert level (if activated in the settings) Arbitrary preselection of the various welding curves - c) User programs and stored custom settings (if activated in the settings) - d) Fixation welding (if activated in the settings)

-- e) Retention welding (if activated in the settings) - f) Settings (Language, gas valve, lighting ...)
+e) Settings (Language, gas valve, lighthing,...)